TeoVMP/SixthMassExtinction/README.md

 ### SANITY MANAGEMENT (0-100)

 Your mental health is your most valuable and fragile resource.
-As a vegan scientist raised in laboratories, every act of violence, every necessary lie, every life taken erodes your sanity.
+As a scientist raised in laboratories, every act of violence, every necessary lie, every life taken erodes your sanity.

 **SANITY LEVELS:**
 - **> 70** : Strategic clarity (+15% diplomacy)